nomanshahidDelhi/AvanzaSolutionsAssignment/README.md

 1. After cloning the project, build the project using "mvn clean install" command on GIT Bash.
 2. After building Run the project and Login/SignUp by passing appropriate request body in POSTMAN.
+3. SQL Dumps has been added to the projec and the same can be imported to the local database.
-3. For SignIn Mobile number and password is required.
+4. For SignIn Mobile number and password is required.
-4. We can add books to cart.
+5. We can add books to cart.
-5. Then finally Checkout order, which returns the total payable amount.
+6. Then finally Checkout order, which returns the total payable amount.